meeshkan/unmock.github.io/docs/states.md

 ---
 id: states
-title: Setting the state
+title: Setting the State
-sidebar_label: Setting the state
+sidebar_label: Setting the State
 ---

 Once activated, Unmock will mock services according to their specifications.
 The default behavior is to serve _randomly generated valid responses_.
 While this means that your tests are not deterministic, tests like this help ensure the resiliency of your code.
 Testing your code with indeterministic responses helps you make a more robust code.
 It helps you **fail your way to success**, a way of coding we strongly believe in.